linda-seiter/CMSC115_2258/unit1_lab/README.md

 | Enter length and width: <b>4.5 3.0</b><br>length=4.5 width=3.0 area=13.5 | Enter length and width: <b>4.5 3.0</b><br>length=4.5 width=3.0 |

 1. Update the `main` method to declare a double variable named `area`.
-Calculate the area using the given width and length.
+Calculate the area using the width and length that the user provided as input.
 Update the print statement to display the length, width, and area as shown in the expected output.<br>
 2. Run `Rectangle` several times, passing different input values for length and width.